cropsinsilico/yggdrasil/_sources/hackathon2018/setup.rst.txt

 edition will work and can be downloaded
 `here <https://visualstudio.microsoft.com/vs/express/>`_.
-Visual Studio (VS) can be installed in parallel with conda, just be sure to finish installing VS before moving on to installing |cis_interface|.
+Visual Studio (VS) can be installed in parallel with conda, just be sure to finish installing VS before moving on to installing |yggdrasil|.

 Setting up your Conda environment